-Students are offered a scholarship which covers travel and living expenses.
-Scholarships are mainly provided by Kerk in Actie and VU-Vereniging.
+Worried about finances?
+We can offer you a full or partial scholarship that covers flight, accommodation, study and living expenses.
+Our scholarships are mainly provided by Kerk in Actie and VU-Vereniging.

 Do you have questions?
 Feel free to contact the coordinator of the program, Kirsten van der Ham, at email@example.com.